tuppari/tuppari-ruby/README.md

-# Tuppari client for Ruby
+# Tuppari Client for Ruby

 ## About Tuppari

-[Tuppari](http://hakobera.github.com/tuppari/) is an experimental implementation of unbreakable message broadcasting system using WebSocket and Amazon Web Services by [@hakobera](https://github.com/hakobera).
+[Tuppari](http://hakobera.github.com/tuppari/) is an experimental implementation of an unbreakable message broadcasting system using WebSockets and Amazon Web Services by [@hakobera](https://github.com/hakobera).

 https://github.com/tuppari/tuppari

 https://github.com/tuppari/tuppari-servers

-## Tuppari for Ruby developers
+## Tuppari for Ruby Developers

-You can easily build a Tuppari application by just using Ruby API.
+You can easily build a Tuppari application by just using the Ruby API.
 Let's get started now!

 ### Gemfile

-Prepare Gemfile as follows.
+Prepare your Gemfile as follows:

 ```ruby
 source 'https://rubygems.org'